eddychu/gluck/readme.md

 # Gluck

-A simple OpenGL PBR renderer (work in progress).
+An OpenGL PBR renderer (work in progress).

 ## Screenshot